Lucky-victory/harpee/README.md

     console.log(data)
   })
   ```
-  - `findById` : the **findById** method returns a single data, based on the specified `id`,
+  - `findById` : the **findById** method returns a single data, based on the specified `id`, takes in an object of id key and value or an array of id string.
-  - `findByIdAndRemove` : deletes a single data from the table based on the specified `id`.
+  - `findByIdAndRemove` *param - Object* : deletes a single data from the table based on the specified `id`, takes in an *Object* of id key and value or an *Array* of id string.
-  - `update`: updates the table with the new data based on the specified id.
+  - `update`: updates the table with the new data based on the specified id, takes in the following.
+    - `id`: an object of id key and value or an array of id string.
+    - `obj`: an object with the data to be updated.
-  - `importFromCsv`: plain csv data to be inserted into the table.
+  - `importFromCsv` *param - Object*: plain csv data to be inserted into the table.
+    - `csv`:a well formatted plain csv string.
+    - `action`: *optional*, the action to be performed, default is 'insert'.

-  - `importFromCsvFile`: import a .csv file to be inserted into the table, *Note: this only works when using harperdb locally not the cloud instance*.
+  - `importFromCsvFile` *param - Object*: import a .csv file to be inserted into the table, *Note: this only works when using harperdb locally not the cloud instance*.
+    - `filePath`: a relative path to the local file.
+    - `action`: *optional*, the action to be performed, default is 'insert'.

-  - `importFromCsvUrl`: import a .csv file to be inserted into the table from an external Url.
+  - `importFromCsvUrl` *param - Object*: import a .csv file to be inserted into the table from an external Url, this method takes in the following.
+    - `fileUrl`: an absolute url ( with file extension) where the file lives.
+    - `action`: *optional*, the action to be performed, default is 'insert'.
-  - `importFromS3`: import a .csv or .json file from your AWS S3 bucket.
+  - `importFromS3` *param - Object*: import a .csv or .json file from your AWS S3 bucket, this method takes in the following,
+    - `s3Key`: your aws access key id.
+    - `s3Secret`: your aws secret access key.
+    - `bucket`: your aws s3 bucket where the file lives.
+    - `filename`: a .csv or .json file.
+    - `action`: *optional*, the action to be performed, default is 'insert'.
   - `clearAll`: *Use this with caution*, deletes all data from the table.
 ### Bugs or Feature Request.
 For bugs or feature request, please create an [issue](https://github.com/lucky-victory/harpee/issues) on github.